An adaptive high-order surface finite element method for the self-consistent field theory on general curved surfaces: Adaptive high-order surface FEM

+Notice that, the above definition is equivalent to the definition in the literature \citep{Dziuk2013}(Page 315, Intermediate remark).

 The error of the surface FEM contains two parts: the geometric error arising from the approximation of $\bM$ by the $\bM^p_h$ and the function space approximation error coming from the approximation of an infinite-dimensional function space by a finite-dimensional space.
-As Demlow analyzed\,\cite{Demlow2009}, when employing finite element space of degree $p$ on the polynomial surface approximation of degree $k$, one can have where $q$ is the exact solution, $q_h$ is the finite element solution, $C$ depends on geometric properties of $\bM$.
+As Demlow analyzed\,\citep{Demlow2009, libuyang2021}, when employing finite element space of degree $p$ on the polynomial surface approximation of degree $k$, one can have where $q$ is the exact solution, $q^l_h$ denotes the lift of numerical solution $q_h$ from $\bM^p_h$ to $\bM$, $C$ depends on geometric properties of $\bM$.
 In this work, we set $p=k$ to ensure that the approximation errors of the geometric and function space have the same accuracy.